Emulex Technical Analysis (NYSE:ELX)

 Bollinger bands consist of two price bands above and below a center line for any company stock like Emulex.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
 Currently the stock price of $7.99 is in the lower range of Emulex bollinger bands.

 Emulex Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Emulex MACD indicator is below 0 indicating a bearish trend.
+The Emulex MACD indicator is above 0 indicating a bullish trend.